imorpha/notes/content/index.md

 title: Home
 ---
 # Welcome 🙋🏻
 This is the homepage for my notes.
-I may write about anything and everything here, so I will add starting points over time.
-For now, I will just dump everything here.
+The Omnivore folder on the explorer, is a collection of what has captured my attention in books or on the web.
+The following, is what I've written organized in different categories:
 ## 💭 Introspection
 - [[Facing death]]
 - [[I have always known]]